 Like other countries nearby, Paraguay throughout the 17th and 18th century was home to missions built as self-contained societies that existed outside of Spanish colonial life and integrated indigenous populations with Christian faith.
 Most Paraguayans are of European and indigenous Guaraní ancestry.
 The Guaraní culture is strongly represented through folk art and festivals, and they have been living in eastern Paraguay for at least a millennium before the arrival of the Spanish.
 Guaraní was designated an official language of Paraguay in the country’s 1992 constitution.
 Paraguayans are intensely nationalistic and are proud to converse in Guaraní, which acts as a strong marker of their identity.
 That indigenous language is much more widely spoken in Paraguay than is Spanish, which is unique in Latin America.
 Rivers play an extremely important role in the economic life of Paraguay.
 Indeed, the name of the country is said to derive from the Guaraní word meaning “river that gives birth to the sea.”
 Rivers provide access to the Atlantic Ocean and serve as sites for the hydroelectric power plants that have made Paraguay one of the world’s largest exporters of hydropower.
 Paraguay and Argentina offer distinctive worlds to explore from sophisticated cities to off trail adventures for a truly authentic South American experience.

-Explore the fascinating world of graffiti art on this unique journey through Guatemala, Colombia and Argentina, meeting some of today’s…view this tour
+Discover the fascinating world of graffiti art on this unique journey and meet some of today’s recognized artists.
+Travel to villages…view this tour

 Big Five is committed to sustainable tourism.
 Check the sustainability ranking of Argentina and learn about our commitment to sustainable tourism.learn more